mrgal/attenuator/README.md

 # attenuator
-A small program to control a custom attenuator with a Rospbarry Pi.
+A small program to control a custom attenuator with a Raspbarry Pi.

 To install: